So the Recall has started… Now what?

 What if they genuinely don’t know?
 We have sent the information and have had zero response.

 What if they didn’t get the emails?
-The mayor, city manager, and a city council member have not only emailed us, texted us, shown up to our events, and sat in our home, but also served on our non-profit board…..
+The mayor, city manager, and a city council member have not only emailed us, texted us, shown up to our events, and visited in person, but also served on our non-profit board…..
 It is highly unlikely the email was unopened.

 What about new information you didn’t include?
-I offered all of the information to them during the city council meeting.
+We offered all of the information to them during city council meetings.
 You can find proof on the City of Temple YouTube account under city council meetings.
-They have never reached out our answered our emails.
+They have never called, texted, or answered emails.

 City officials responded to the recall plans.